openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 ftruncate(fd: number, len?: number): Promise&lt;void&gt;

-Asynchronously truncates a file based on the file descriptor.
-This API uses a promise to return the result.
+Truncates a file based on the file descriptor.
+This API uses a promise to return the result asynchronously.

 **System capability**: SystemCapability.FileManagement.File.FileIO